dr bob teaching faq

 - Well... this is a real problem in our world.
 Who can you trust?
 Let's

 narrow it down to my expertise.
 I have been using calculus, differential

 equations and linear algebra in solving problems in the physical sciences for

-over thirty years.
+over forty years.
 I don't just teach the stuff, I use it.
 My degrees are in theoretical

 physics and my perspective when I teach is based on what matters for